History of Tallahassee, Florida: Black history

-Slavery followed by segregation
+Segregation followed as one of the results of Slavery

 Tallahassee has a strong black history.
 Before the Civil War Leon County led the state in cotton production, and had the greatest cluster of plantations in the state.
 (See Plantations of Leon County.)
 Centrally located Tallahassee—only north Florida had any significant population—was the center of Florida's slave trade.
 In 1860, Leon County's population was 73% black, almost all of them slaves; there were more slaves in Leon County than in any other county in Florida.
 (Adjacent Gadsden County is according to the 2010 census the only county in Florida with a majority African-American population.)
 In addition, and the two facts are loosely linked, it is the site of the state's largest and only public historically black institution of higher education, Florida A&M University, founded in 1877 as the State Normal (four years later, Normal and Industrial) College for Colored Students.
 (Legislation leading to its creation was introduced by former abolitionist and Superintendent of Public Instruction Jonathan C. Gibbs, who was elected a Tallahassee city councilman in 1872.)
 According to the 2010 Census, Tallahassee's population was 34% black, whereas Florida as a whole is 17% black.
 A commemoration of the Emancipation Proclamation is celebrated on May 20 of each year, at the Knott House (run by the Museum of Florida History), where the proclamation was read on May 20, 1865.

 Tallahassee is the location of the John G. Riley Center/Museum of African American History & Culture (John Gilmore Riley House), and the Carrie Meek and James N. Eaton Sr., Southeastern Regional Black Archives Research Center and Museum.

 Like other Southern cities, Tallahassee was segregated from the end of Reconstruction until the early 1970s; the closing of the underfunded Florida A&M Hospital in 1971 is a good marking point for the end of segregation in Tallahassee.
 Tallahassee's rigid segregation led to its nickname of "Little Mississippi", and racism in pre-integration Tallahassee has been described as "virulent".
 Real estate deeds in white neighborhoods were typically accompanied by covenants prohibiting sale to blacks (see Shelley v.
 Kraemer).
 Tallahassee turned down Andrew Carnegie's offer of a grant to build a library, because under Carnegie's rules it would have to serve black patrons.
 (Carnegie, faced with this, instead built in 1907 the Carnegie Library on the campus of what is now Florida A&M University.
 Tallahassee's former whites-only public library is today the David S. Walker Library.)

 Schools, buses, churches, stores, movie theaters, hospitals, parks, even cemeteries were also segregated.
 (Greenwood was the negro cemetery.)
 There was a Colored Hook and Ladder Company (fire department); the city fire department, because of "insufficient hoses", did not respond to the fire that destroyed the Lincoln Academy in 1872.
 The local newspaper, the Tallahassee Democrat, had a regular black section in the paper.
 White subscribers received in its place the business section.